-Investment experience for the year ended June 30, 2010 was close to expected with a market rate of return of 7.00%.
-However, the recognized rate of return on the funding value of assets was (7.2)% (after the change in the funding value of assets method) due to unrecognized investment losses from 2008 and 2009.
-Because of the unfavorable market returns over the last 3 years, the funding value of assets now exceeds the market value by \$835 million.
-Unless the market recovers within a relatively short period of time, another large increase in the employer rate can be expected next year.
-Please let us know if you would like GRS to model emerging contribution rate patterns under a variety of assumed market environments over the next several years.
+Investment experience for the year ended June 30, 2011 was favorable with a market rate of return of 21.3% which exceeded the assumed 8.00% investment rate of return.
+However, the recognized rate of return on the funding value of assets was 5.5% due to continued recognition of prior investment losses.
+Because of the past unfavorable market returns, the funding value of assets now exceeds the market value by \$425 million.
+Unless material market gains occur within a relatively short period of time, upward pressure on the employer rate can be expected in each of the next several years.